NithinRaj99/Python-Flask-LanguageTranslatro-AzureAI/README.md

   Activate the environment
   source ./venv/bin/activate

-#5.
-Install Flask and other libraries
+#Install Flask and other libraries

    Run the requirements.txt to install Flask and other libraries

    #code to run requirements.txt
    pip install -r requirements.txt

-#6.Create Translator service
+#Create Translator service
   Go to Azure portal : https://portal.azure.com/

   create an account then create a translator resource